 In 2000, E.R.
 Butler & Co. established a retail showroom located at 38 Charles Street in the historic Beacon Hill area of downtown Boston to commemorate its acquisition of the W.C.
 Vaughan Co.
 Since 1990, the two firms had often collaborated in both the manufacture and research of the designs, materials and methods of production and patination used by L.S.
 Hall, Enoch Robinson & Co., William Hall Co. and John Tein Co.
 Firmly established in Boston since 1902, the W.C.
 Vaughan Co. manufactured the finest architectural and builders’ hardware with absolute historical accuracy.
 Recognized for its expertise, W.C.
 Vaughan Co. supplied hardware for the restorations of Colonial Williamsburg and of the Hermitage, home of President Andrew Jackson near Nashville, Tennessee, among other projects.

-The showroom represents the collaborative efforts of these firms, with a strong emphasis on the historical aspirations and integrity they represent.
+The showroom, designed by Gil Schafer, represents the collaborative efforts of these firms, with a strong emphasis on the historical aspirations and integrity they represent.
 The design legacy this merger represents is unparalleled in the industry, and is, taken together, the oldest, contiguous lineage of hardware manufacturing in the United States of America.

 In addition to the historical collections of original hardware designs, the showroom in Boston represents those firms and individuals we have become associated with since our collaboration with new designers as early as 2002, with the introduction of designs from the jewelry designer, Ted Muehling.